Pilot Eyes

 WORKING FOR CLEVELAND (PNEUMATIC TOOL CORPORATION)

 E.W.
 Cleveland was born in Naples, NY on November 5, 1889 (some sources give 1890 as the year).
-He was a decade or so older than the cohort of pilots who passed through Tucson, therefore the nickname "Pop".
-He was a part of the stuff of general aviation during the Golden Age: air races; air tours; flying businessman; aviation event official; a real booster of the art.
+He was a decade or so older than the cohort of pilots who passed through Tucson, therefore the nickname "Pop."
+He was a part of the stuff and lore of general aviation during the Golden Age: air races; air tours; flying businessman; aviation event official; a real booster of the art.

 E.W.
 Cleveland, ca. 1938